law

 Students participating in this course will explore gender (in)equality in various domains, including education, employment, media, politics, law, and crisis contexts (e.g., climate, financial).
 The pedagogical approach of the summer school is built on interactive learning and learning by doing.
 Therefore, the summer school integrates lectures with various learning exercises such as group assignments, field trips, case studies and class discussions.

 This program is suitable for students, researchers, professionals, and policymakers interested in gender studies, law, sociology, political science, psychology, economics, education, media studies, and human rights.
-The course is led by core members of the RE-WIRING international and interdisciplinary research team who have background in law, psychology, sociology, economics, and gender studies, see list of lecturers below.
+The course is led by core members of the RE-WIRING international and interdisciplinary research team who have background in law, psychology, sociology, economics, and gender studies.

 Target audience